What You Learn

 Upon completion of this program, students will have earned a Doctor of Education (Ed.D.) in Educational Leadership and will be subject to state licensure requirements in order to receive North Carolina state licensure as a Superintendent.
 At the writing of this document, the licensure requirement is the satisfactory completion of an electronic portfolio.

 Students in the Ed.D. in Educational Leadership program must hold at least a Master’s degree from a regionally accredited institution with a minimum 3.0 grade point average on all graduate-level work.
-A minimum of 3 years experience is preferred.
+A minimum of 3 years experience in administration or teacher leadership is required.
 A license in School Administration-Principal is required.

 |Total Credit Hours:||63|